By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There are techniques for regulating which feeling you let into your place and which you choose to entertain.
-Those techniques on controlling access to your life are something that we teach and practice in doing Cognitive Behavioral Therapy.
+Those techniques for controlling access to your life are something that we teach and practice in doing Cognitive Behavioral Therapy.
 More on that later.

 Not all negative or painful feelings need to be banished.
-Some feelings, sadness, anxiety or loneliness are like distant relatives, fine in small doses, nice to see occasionally just to remind you who they are, but not someone you want moving in and living with you full-time.
+Some feelings, sadness, anxiety, or loneliness are like distant relatives, fine in small doses, nice to see occasionally just to remind you who they are, but not someone you want moving in and living with you full-time.

 But for now what if you discover that some unnecessary negative feeling has taken up residence in your life and you decide this is not cool with you.
 What do you do?

 This can be a struggle at first.
 Unhealthy feelings can be like termites.
 You do not see them but all the while they are eating away at your mental health house.

 We often are unaware of what feelings have moved in and taken over our lives until they have begun to be destructive.

 Recognize that you are feeling something is the first step in getting these creatures to do our bidding.